andrewsunglaekim/event-loop-workshop/readme.md

 console.log(number);
 ```

-In this snippet, there are at least five three contexts that are used.
+In this snippet, there are at least three contexts that are used.
 We're already aware of the global execution context of just running this script.
-The some other execution contexts are created on the invocation of the `add`, `.log`.
+Some other execution contexts are created on the invocation of the `add`, `.log`.

 One thing that doesn't go on the call stack is the actual function declaration.
 This just gets stored in the heap as a function.